LLaMA in R with Keras and TensorFlow

 purpose of this blog post; we could just as easily implement this as,

 for example, a vanilla R6 class.
-Our TransformerBlock
+Our TransformerBlock class has two

-, called when we first create the block, and
+methods: initialize, called when we first create the block, and

-, called when we run the forward pass of the block.
+call, called when we run the forward pass of the block.

-, we create 4 layers: an Attention
+In initialize, we create 4 layers: an Attention layer, a

-layers.
+FeedForward layer, and 2 RMSNorm layers.
 We’ll take a close look at

 each of these soon, but even before we do so, we can see how they fit

-together by looking at the TransformerBlock$call()
+together by looking at the TransformerBlock$call() method.

-method has a few simple ideas.
+The call method has a few simple ideas.
 In no particular order, the

 first one to observe is the composition pattern of adding residuals.

-<- x |> ...
+x2 <- x |> ...

-x2 <- x + x2 # add residual x to x2 x
+x <- x + x2 # add residual x to x2

 This is a common pattern that helps with model training, and especially